| Interview with David Silva

 dabbled in Buddhist stuff.
 We both think of ourselves as primarily

 Buddhist, but don’t really do anything in any sort of organized way.
+When I got diagnosed with cancer, it sort of said,

 oh, time to get spiritual again.
 A wake-up call.
 So we started doing